MMZK1526/Hrolog/README.md

 In the examples above, all terms are literals.
 We can also introduce predicates, which describes the relationship between terms.
 For example, `father(anakin, luke)` is a predicate term.
 Here, `father` is the **predicate symbol**, and `anakin` and `luke` are the **arguments**.
 It could have a semantic meaning of "Anakin is the father of Luke".

-We use names starting with lowercase letters for predicate symbols and arguments, this is to differentiate between **variables** which starts with uppercase letters.
+We use names starting with lowercase letters or digits for predicate symbols and arguments, this is to differentiate between **variables** which starts with uppercase letters.
 Informally speaking, if a variable appears in the head, it represents any possible value; if it appears in the body, it represents the "existence" of a value that satisfies the body.
 For example, `father(X, luke).` means "Anyone is the father of Luke", while `son(luke, X) <- father(X, luke).` means "If Luke has a father, then Luke is the son of that father".

 With this, we could build somewhat meaningful rules such as: